microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     Using **Azure Portal**, navigate to the resource group you created earlier to view your app services in this resource group .
 Sort by **Type** Select the development app service:

+    **NOTE TO THE DOCUMENT CREATORS: The following image is incorrect.
+It should highlight the dev app service STAGING environment.**

     ![Screen showing Azure Portal provisioned assets in lab resource group , the dev Web App Service and sorted type column header are highlighted.](images/stepbystep/media/image1023.png "Azure Portal Resources")

     On the App Service Overview, select **Browse**.

+    **NOTE TO THE DOCUMENT CREATORS: The following image is incorrect.
+It should highlight the dev app service STAGING environment.**

     ![Screen showing Azure Portal detail view of provisioned development web app service with Browse highlighted.](images/stepbystep/media/image1024.png "Azure Portal - App Service Detail")